 In an effort to have up-to-date information for our rising fourth-year class, Alex Morang is looking for alums willing to serve as a resource for our students.

 You probably recall the anxiety and frustration involved in the decision making process of selecting residency programs.
-As you know, it can be extremely difficult to find information, therefore, each year a list is complied of graduating students to serve as an information resource.
+As you know, it can be extremely difficult to find information, therefore, each year a list is compiled of graduating students to serve as an information resource.
 Contact information, including cell phone number and non-Brown email address, as well as residency information is included.
 Many of you used this information in your own search and know its value.
 Anyone interested in serving as a resource, providing answers to questions about your program during the next year, please contact Alex Morang to be included on the list.

 Director, Medical Student Affairs